 We also use this type of start a lot during training.

 Here are the cues for the 3 point start:

 The 4 point start without blocks is performed exactly as you would think.

 Continuing our instructions from the 3 point start, here are the cues for the 4 point start without blocks:

 Blocks are used not only to help the athletes accelerate more effectively, but also to determine false starts and timings.

-The block start is used in all the sprint events and is the most technically challenging type of start that you can do.
+The block start is used in all sprinting events and is the most technically challenging type of start that you can do.

-I've found that a lot of athletes worry about using starting blocks and do not feel entirely comfortable when using them.
+I've found that a lot of beginner athletes worry about using starting blocks or do not feel entirely comfortable when using them.